🦅

 “It won’t affect my life.”

-Your Board of Trustees makes decisions every month that reach into your wallet, your backyard, your community, and your way of life, whether you’re paying attention or not.
+Your Board of Trustees makes decisions every month that reach into your wallet, your backyard, and your community — whether you’re paying attention or not.

 💸